-To see if the Town will vote to authorize the Board of Selectmen to acquire, by purchase, gift, and/or eminent domain, for general municipal purposes, including, without limitation, for public parking purposes, a portion of the property located at 7 Parkman Street and described in a deed recorded with the Worcester South District Registry of Deeds in Book 2580, Page 582, which portion is shown as "Parcel B" on a sketch plan entitled "Existing Conditions Plan," prepared by Westborough GIS, on file with the Town Clerk, or take any other action thereon.
+To see if the Town will vote to authorize the Board of Selectmen to acquire, by purchase, gift, and/or eminent domain, for general municipal purposes, a portion of a parcel of land located at 7 Parkman Street and described in a deed recorded with the Worcester South District Registry of Deeds in Book 2580, Page 582 for an amount not to exceed one dollar (\$1.00) and further to transfer from free cash and appropriate the sum of one dollar (\$1.00) for the purpose of acquiring said property, or take any other action thereon.

 Town Manager's Statement - Town Meeting had previously authorized the Board of Selectmen to sell the 7 Parkman Street (the "Spurr House") and as part of this sale and the renovation project at the Forbes Municipal Building and proposed building project at the library, the Town had a survey completed of all three properties which found that the parking lot of the Forbes Municipal Building was legally part of the 7 Parkman Street property.
 The RFP for the sale of the property was immediately withdrawn and then re-issued with a requirement that the bidder agree to a friendly eminent domain land taking that included both the back parking lot and the area around the electric transformer for the Forbes Municipal Building (which is also on the 7 Parkman Street property).
 This article is required to authorize the Board of Selectmen to acquire the property back through eminent domain.
 Additionally, under the Town's Zoning Bylaws, eminent domain is the only method that would allow this lot to continue to be a legally non-conforming lot.
-The motion for this article requires a 2/3 majority vote.
+The motion on this article requires a 2/3 majority vote.